 Flaming Sphere 5e

 Flaming Sphere — the less powerful version of Fireball that’s often misunderstood in a multitude of ways.
-We’ll try to answer the rules questions around this spell as clearly as possible, while also covering some of its best applications in-game.
+I’ll try to answer the rules questions around this spell as clearly as possible, while also covering some of its best applications in-game.

 What Does Flaming Sphere Do in 5e?